richardszalay/richardszalay.github.io/_posts/2019-07-03-sitecore-azure-appinit.md

 ```

 This allows you to filter Failed Request Tracing to this page and you can review the logs to compare timestamps.
 If there is little to no time between marker requests, there's probably errors occuring for the intervening requests.

+You can also identify requests made by/during warmup:

+1. Warmup requests will have a user agent of `IIS Application Initialization Warmup`
+2. Regular/external requests made while warmup is in progress will have a `APP_WARMING_UP` server variable set to `1`